ashutoshvarmadhondi/My-Cohort-Learning/Assignments/Calculator/readme.md

 2. Directly open the calculator.html file and use it

 # Features
-1. Dark mode and light mode are available
+1. Dark mode and light mode
 2. Hold the calculator and drag anywhere in the window
 3. Works perfectly as Calculator